Nalhin/factory.io/README.md

 # factory.io

-Modern class based mock data generation with typescript support.
+A modern class-based mock data generation with typescript support.
-Integrates exceptionally well with Orm libraries like TypeORM.
+Integrates exceptionally well with ORM libraries like TypeORM.

 ## Table of contents